ndretex/GettingAndCleaningData/README.md

 The project code is on the script run_analysis.R.

-Before running the script run_analysis.R, change the parameter of the function setwd() to you working directory.
+Before running the script run_analysis.R, change the parameter of the function setwd() to your working directory.
+The code has comments with explainations.
+Read Codebook.md for a resume of the transformations operated on the raw data.

 Output: